-I Wrote a Book, Now What?
+I Wrote a Book.
+Now What?
 3 Unexpected Ways to Practice Writing After You Publish

 - Research how to write your application.

-Doing this prep work will ensure you end up a the bets residency for you, and not just the firsts one you found on Google.
+Doing this prep work will ensure you end up with a residency that’s the best fit for you, and not just the first one you found on Google.

-Bonus: What to Do If You Finished a Book (and Want to Publish)
+Bonus: What to Do if You Finished a Book (and Want to Publish)

 While the core of this post focuses on what to do after you’ve finished a book—and published it—you might be wondering what you should do if you wrote a book and haven’t published it.

-To do this, you can learn a lot about revising your book and how to publish your book on The Write Practice blog.
+To do this, you can learn a lot about revising your book and how to publish your book on the Write Practice blog.

 Some articles you might be interested in include: